SauceLLC/sauce4zwift/README.md

    * Peak Averages (5s, 5min, etc) for most metrics (power, hr, etc)
    * NP, TSS, kJ
    * Laps
+ * Controllable by event organizers:
+  * Add hashtags to your event description to control Sauce for athletes in your event
  * Highly configurable:
    * Dynamic scaling of almost every component to suit all needs
    * Chroma key support for OBS streamers